PodJamz/resume/content/linkedin-article-way-ai-experience.md

 This week I built **Way**, a contemplative AI experience inspired by Lao Tzu.
 You arrive, you speak or type what's on your mind, and you get a reflective response, while a living "water surface" moves behind the words like a quiet companion.

+It started after speaking to my friend [Wenmin Sun](https://www.linkedin.com/in/wenmin-sun-ab040326b/) about the Tao.
+We were discussing the wisdom of Lao Tzu, and I thought: "Hey, I should put something together to make it easy to consult the wisdom of the Tao."
+And hey presto, here we have it.

 Most AI chat apps feel like forms: type → submit → wait.
 Way aims for something softer.
 Here's what I learned building it.

 ## The Experience We Wanted